jonkrohn/DLTFpT/README.md

 ## Notebooks

-All of the code covered in these LiveLessons can be found in [this directory](https://github.com/jonkrohn/DLTFpT/tree/master/notebooks) as Jupyter notebooks.
+All of the code covered in the LiveLessons can be found in [this directory](https://github.com/jonkrohn/DLTFpT/tree/master/notebooks) as Jupyter notebooks.